 Mastercard

-Mastercard is the world’s widest accepted card network, accepted in over 210 countries and territories worldwide.
-Although second to Visa in card circulation, there were still 725 million cards globally as of March 2021.
+Mastercard is accepted in over 210 countries and territories worldwide.
+Although second to Visa in card circulation, there were 1.1 billion Mastercard credit cards in circulation worldwide.

 American Express

 American Express (a.k.a.
-Amex) is different from the two above in that it can be both an issuer and a network.
+Amex) is different from the two above in that it can be both an issuer and a network (closed-loop system).

 Consumers can apply directly to Amex for approval for the credit card.
 That makes them the issuer.
 When transactions go through, they are also the network processing those transactions.

-Amex has long had a reputation for not being accepted everywhere, but, according to the Nilson Report in 2020, American Express is accepted at 99% of all places that accept credit cards.
+Amex has long had a reputation for not being accepted everywhere, but as of 2025, American Express is accepted at 99% of all places that accept credit cards.

 Discover

-Discover is the most unique in that it is both the issuer and the network for its Discover cards.
-It’s smaller in reach than the other network brands as it’s predominantly U.S.-based.
+Discover, like Amex, is unique in that it is both the issuer and the network for its Discover cards (closed-loop system).
+It’s smaller in reach than the other network brands, as it’s predominantly U.S.-based.
 It also doesn’t perform network functions for any other card issuers—only itself.

 We mentioned above that the networks set the interchange rates.
 For every transaction through their digital infrastructure, interchange rates get logged and passed on to merchants.